 1. Positive Experiences:

-• Cost-Effective Solution: For those who opt for third-party services or DIY replacements, the cost savings are a major advantage, especially compared to purchasing a new device.
+Cost-Effective Solution: The cost is not an issue for those who go for third-party services or DIY replacements as the savings are a big plus in comparison to buying a new device.

 2. Negative Experiences: